Separating trees and simple congruences of the weak order: Lattice congruences of the weak order

 Consider now a permutation~$\sigma$ of~$[n]$, and its \defn{permutation table} containing the points~$(\sigma_p, p)$ for~$p \in [n]$.
 (This unusual choice of orientation is necessary to fit later with the existing constructions ~\cite{LodayRonco, HivertNovelliThibon-algebraBinarySearchTrees, ChatelPilaud, PilaudPons-permutrees}.)
 We draw segments between any two consecutive dots~$(\sigma_p, p)$ and~$(\sigma_{p+1}, p+1)$, colored blue if~$\sigma_p < \sigma_{p+1}$ is an \defn{ascent} and red if~$\sigma_p > \sigma_{p+1}$ is a \defn{descent}.
 We then let all dots fall down to the horizontal axis, allowing the segments to curve, but not to cross each other nor to pass through any dot, as illustrated in \cref{fig:noncrossingArcDiagrams}.
 The resulting set of blue (resp.~red) arcs is a noncrossing arc diagram~$\arcDiagramUp[](\sigma)$ (resp.~$\arcDiagramDown[](\sigma)$).

-\begin{theorem}[\cite{Reading-arcDiagrams}] The maps~$\arcDiagramUp[](\sigma)$ and~$\arcDiagramDown[](\sigma)$ are bijections from the permutations of~$\f{S}_n$ to the noncrossing arc diagrams on~$\arcs_n$. \end{theorem}
+\begin{theorem}[{\cite[Thm.~3.1]{Reading-arcDiagrams}}] The maps~$\arcDiagramUp[](\sigma)$ and~$\arcDiagramDown[](\sigma)$ are bijections from the permutations of~$\f{S}_n$ to the noncrossing arc diagrams on~$\arcs_n$. \end{theorem}

 The map~$\arcDiagramUp[]$ (resp.~$\arcDiagramDown[]$) is particularly adapted to understand canonical meet (resp.~join) representations in the weak order.
 Namely, each single arc corresponds to a meet (resp.~join) irreducible permutation, \ie with a single ascent (resp.~descent), and the arc diagram~$\arcDiagramUp[](\sigma)$ (resp.~$\arcDiagramDown[](\sigma)$) of a permutation corresponds to the canonical meet (resp.~join) representation of~$\sigma$.
-While the description of lattice quotients of the weak order below is based on this fact, we do not strictly need it in this paper.
+See \cite{Reading-arcDiagrams} for more details.
+While the description of lattice quotients of the weak order below is based on this fact, we do not strictly need the precise details in this paper.